Passengers evacuated after Staten Island Ferry engine fire

 Five people were reported injured, three of them requiring hospital treatment, WNBC-TV said.

+The department will wait a minimum of 24 hours and monitor temperatures before entering the engine room to determine whether the fire is completely extinguished, Leeb said.

+He credited the ship’s crew with fast action to notify the Coast Guard.
+“They were also very quick to make sure that they sealed the engine room, evacuated the area and followed the protocol to put the CO2 into that” to remove the room’s oxygen, Leeb said.

-The NYC Department of Transportation said the vessel, the Sandy Ground, was temporarily anchored near Bayonne, New Jersey, as passengers were transferred.
+The NYC Department of Transportation said the Sandy Ground was temporarily anchored near Bayonne, New Jersey, as passengers were transferred.
 A spokesperson for NY Waterway said one of its ferries assisted with the evacuation.

 The fire department said the fire was contained to the ship’s engine room and stack.